Iyouboushi/mIRC-BattleArena/battlearena/documentation/README.txt

 This style will allow players to use !wrestle on a target to do damage and attempt to inflict stun.
 This style also increases damage done with HandToHand weapons.

+* Added two new dungeons
+Added the level 20 dungeon: Antlion's Den and the level 1000 dungeon: Tomb of Terror

 Changes:
 - Changed the max number of access-controlled characters players can enter into a battle.
 The max is now two per person.
 - Changed the !add command to allow the ability for bot admins to add enhancement points